top of page

 Selling your business is similar to selling your house.
 It involves a buyer, seller, broker, and underwriter.
 There are many benefits to retaining a lawyer when selling your business.
 They can help vet potential buyers, manage negotiations and draft purchase agreements.
 They deal with all of the important details, so you can retire with peace of mind or focus on your next adventure.

 Selling your business requires careful planning.
-It is important for you to identify your reasons for selling and the best time to sell.
+It's important to identify your reasons for selling and the best time to sell.
 These decisions will impact the profitability of the sale.
-As a business law professional, I encourage business owners to give themselves at least a year (or more) to plan for the sale.
+As a business law professional, I encourage business owners to give themselves at least a year (preferably longer) to plan for the sale.
 Here are some things business owners should consider before, during, and after the business sale.

 Your business’ governing document, such as the operating agreement, bylaws, or shareholder agreement will help you determine how to sell your business.
 Assets should be distributed according to the business’s governing documents.
-Please note, if there are multiple owners of the company, all should be involved in the approval process and sale of the business.
-If there‘s nothing in the documents, the business should follow the state law.
+If there are multiple owners of the company, all should be involved in the approval process and sale of the business.
+If there‘s nothing in the documents, the business should follow the law of the state where it's organized.

 Determine Your Business’ Value

-Before you sell your business, you must get the business finances in order.
+Before you sell your business, you must also get the business finances in order.
 This means bookkeeping updates and preparing financial statements and other reports that have key metrics for your industry.
-Work with a team of trusted advisors such as an attorney and CPA to review assets and discuss a plan for any debts / liabilities that could impact the sale.
+You also want to understand what the tax consequences of the sale will be.
+Work with a team of trusted advisors such as a business valuator and a CPA to review assets and discuss a plan for any debts / liabilities that could impact the sale.
 Taking this step will assist in understanding the true value of your business and how to structure the deal.

 Structuring the Sale

 As you’re determining the value of the business, you’ll need to develop a list of assets that will be sold with the business.
 If you’re selling your business to a another company, the sale might include company stock, equipment, trademarks, and more.
 The buyer may want to ensure key employees will stay on board after the sale.
-Liabilities must be accounted for too.
+They may even ask you to stay on to help with the transition.
+Liabilities must be accounted for, too.

 That is not the case in an asset-only sale.
-Asset only sales present a certain level of risk.
-Since they buyer is not taking ownership of the seller’s business entity, assets must be transferred individually.
-The buyer and seller must be clear about which assets are included with the sale.
+In these deals, the buyer is not taking ownership of the seller’s business entity - only some or all of the business's assets.
+Assets must be transferred individually.
+The buyer and seller must be clear about which assets are included with the sale and which are excluded.
 Many template contracts for the sale of business assets say that the purchaser is buying “all of the business assets” without identifying any specific assets to be transferred.
 Especially in cases of closely held companies, this broad language leaves room for disagreement between the buyer and the seller about which assets are business assets included with the sale and which assets are excluded personal assets.

 Having an attorney on your team can help avoid these disputes.